EricPortela/ikea-assignment/README.md

 - Products consists of Product which in turn consists of ProductPart

 - Warehouse holds Inventory + Product

+- FileLoader is an interface which is implemented by both the InventoryManager and ProductManager to import the json files

 - Both Inventory.java and Products.java are classes used to map the two json files to these classes (I'm more used to structs in Swift)